michmech/owell/readme.md

 This repository contains the source code for [Opening the Well](https://fosgladh.tobarandualchais.co.uk), a Scottish Gaelic community transcription website.

-## Hello future maintainer, this is that you need to know
+## Hello future maintainer, this is what you need to know

 The website is written in frameworkless Node.js and can be found in the directory `webapp/`.
 To run it locally on your dev machine: